gpt-engineer-org/gptengineer.app/README.md

 - Iteratively ask for edits/improvements
 - One-click deploy

-On top of this flow, all code is managed by git, which means us human devs can take over and implement requests where the AI system falls short.
+On top of this flow, all code is managed by git, so that us human devs can take over and implement requests where the AI system currently falls short.

 ## Why
 Our mission is to unlock human creativity.